www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 It contains references to all entry points to all standardized workflows.
 In this case we use the `defineProblem` function, in order to implement our problem.
-After that, we'll apply some optimization functions, in order to create a solution:
+After that, we'll later apply some optimization functions, in order to create a solution:
 ```
 import static net.splitcells.gel.Gel.defineProblem;